sbeaumont/od-info/README.md

 In a terminal window / command prompt you'll need to "pip3 install":

-    pip3 install flask requests jinja2 PyYAML bs4
+    pip3 install flask requests jinja2 PyYAML bs4 pillow matplotlib

 This installs these libraries:

  - flask (webserver)
+ - flask-sqlalchemy (database stuff)
+ - flask-login (login stuff)
+ - wtforms (better forms, now only used for login)
  - requests (pull stuff from the web)
  - jinja2 (template engine for the web interface)
  - PyYAML (to load configuration files)
  - bs4 (Beautiful Soup, to scrape information from webpages)
+ - Pillow and matplotlib (for graphs)

 ### Download files
 Download the whole project from here and put it somewhere on your local disk.

-### Add secrets.txt file
-(_When you're running the binary app the secrets.txt file needs to be next to the executable.
-If you run the app the first time and it doesn't see that file it will generate a template for you and exit._)

-You'll also need to add a text file called "secrets.txt" file in the project root (or next to the executable if you're using that) with contents:
+### Run and fail: add instance subdir, secret.txt and users.json file
+Do a first run: this will always exit with the message that you need to edit the config files.
+These files will have been created for you from templates.

+You will need to edit their contents.
+For secret.txt:

     username = (your OD username)
     password = (your OD password)
     discord_webhook = (Discord webhook URL, if you have one.) current_player_id = (Your player id.
-Easiest way to find out is go to Search page, hover over your dom name, and note the number at the end of the ".../op-center/<your number>" URL)
+Easiest way to find out is go to Search page, hover over your dom name, and note the number at the end of the ".../op-center/<your number>" URL) database_name=sqlite:///odinfo-round-<round number>.sqlite
+    secret_key=(just some random stuff)
     LOCAL_TIME_SHIFT = (Difference in hours between your local time and OD server time.
 Positive if your time is ahead of OD server time: e.g. if OD time is 8:21 and your local time is 10:21, you fill in 2 here)

 Example: